zynergy-plush/legends-bot/README.md

 4. /skip - Skips the music and moves to the next one in queue.
 5. /pause - Pauses the music.
 6. /resume - Resumes the music.
+7. /stop - Stops the music and disconnects the bot.
-7. /clear - Clears the queue.
+8. /clear - Clears the queue.

 THIS BOT IS W.I.P.